Tarbat: History

 Originally Pictish, Norse speakers were settled in Tarbat in the 10th century and the names Arboll and Bindal are of Norse origin.
 By 12th century, Gaelic predominated and remained predominant until the 1880s or later.
 In 1881, 1,244 were Gaelic-speaking out of a population of 1,878, but at the last census in 2011, only 4% had some knowledge of Gaelic.

 The name Tarbat was first attested in 1226, when Andrew vicar of Arterbert authored a church document.
 The Ar- prefix is the same as Ard-, a common prefix meaning 'promontory' (Gaelic: airde).
 Tarbat is mentioned in the early 16th century referring to a place, farm settlement and parish.

 The Battle of Tarbat took place in the 1480s near Portmahomack, when the clan Ross cornered a raiding party from the clan Mackay.

 Prior to 1628 Tarbat parish extended from Tarbat Ness to the south of Fearn parish.
-In that year, the parish of Fearn was established, with the former abbey as the parish church.
+In that year, the parish of Fearn was established, with the former Fearn Abbey as the parish church.